isaacnmm/pestpolicy-hugo2XX/content/posts/does-vinegar-kill-bed-bugs/index.md

 ###  **4. Won't clear Large Bed Bug Infestations**

-Vinegar [kills bed bugs on contact](https://pestpolicy.com/does
+Vinegar [kills bed bugs on contact](https://pestpolicy.com/does-rubbing-alcohol-kill-bed-bugs/),leaving no residual activity.
-- rubbing
-- alcohol
-- kill
-- bed
-- bugs/),leaving no residual activity.
 So, it wont have any effect on bed bugs once the surface has dried.
 If you dont manage to kill all bed bugs, they will emerge once more and continue breeding.
 For this reason, its advisable to spray vinegar frequently to kill bed bugs that escape previous treatments.

 ##  How to treat bed bug bites using apple seed vinegar:

-**Requirement: ** Apple cider vinegar and A soft cloth or cotton ball **Directions**
-- Soak a cotton ball or a soft cloth in apple cider vinegar
-- Rub the affected area gently until its soaked with vinegar
-- Allow some time for the vinegar to dry before rinsing.
-- For quick relief, you can reapply the vinegar two or three times a day.
+**Requirement: ** Apple cider vinegar and A soft cloth or cotton ball **Directions** - Soak a cotton ball or a soft cloth in apple cider vinegar - Rub the affected area gently until its soaked with vinegar - Allow some time for the vinegar to dry before rinsing. - For quick relief, you can reapply the vinegar two or three times a day.

 ##  Conclusion

 When used properly, vinegar can provide a natural solution to bed bug infestation.
-However, like many other non
-- chemical bed bug treatments, it cannot provide a long term solution.
+However, like many other non-chemical bed bug treatments, it cannot provide a long term solution.
 Thus, it is necessary to combine it with other effective treatments such as chemical sprays and bed bug powders.
 If you have a persistent bed bug infestation, you need to seek help from a professional pest exterminator.

 ##  Sources:

 1. Bed Bugs: Clinical Relevance and Control Options 2.
-[What NOT to Do When you Have Bed Bugs Let's Beat the Bed Bug! ](https://www.bedbugs.umn.edu/what
+[What NOT to Do When you Have Bed Bugs Let's Beat the Bed Bug! ](https://www.bedbugs.umn.edu/what-not-to-do)
-- not
-- to
-- do)